darwinia-network/darwinia-docs-deprecated/content/en/wiki-tut-nominator.md

 > - A small amount of RING must be prepared in  Darwinia Mainnet Network's address as fee.

+You may have a account with `RING/KTON` and want to earn fresh `RING/KTON`.
+You could do so as validator, which requires a node running 24/7.
+If you do not have such node or do not want to bother, you can still earn `RING/KTON` by nominatoring another validator.

+Specially attention should be paid to:

+1. Pick your validators carefully - if they do not behave properly, they will get slashed and you will lose `RING/KTON` as well.
+2. While your `RING/KTON` are staked by nominating a validator, they are `locked`(bonded).
+You can receive new `RING` in your account but you cannot stake as validator or transfer `RING` away from your account.
+You can un-nominate at any time to stop staking your funds.
+There is an unbonding period of 14 days on Darwinia main network.

 ## Start Staking